 We take every aspect of your personal profile into consideration when calculating your admissions chances.

-If there are aspects of your identity that you feel are not captured elsewhere in this application, please provide that information below.
+If there are aspects of your life or social or personal identity that you feel are not captured elsewhere in this application, please tell us about them below.

 Did you have a hard time narrowing it down to just one interest or hobby?
 We understand – Caltech students like to stay busy, too – tell us about another hobby or interest!